You're too experienced

 AI didn't just raise the bar for getting noticed.
 It started scoring you.
 Ranking you against 200 others.
 Reaching a verdict before a human reads a word.

 More candidates.
 Fewer roles.
 No feedback, so nothing to adjust.
 And it's not only when you apply.
-The same systems now decide who gets surfaced, shortlisted, and promoted.
+The same systems now decide who gets found, shortlisted, and promoted.

 A problem you can see is a problem you can fix.